 For more information on EN 13034 please visit bsigroup.

 Protective clothing certified according to EN 61482-1-2 protects the wearer against the hazards of an electric arc.
 IEC 61482-2 is the European equivalent to ASTM F1506 for the thermal hazards of an arc flash.
 The standard includes requirements for material testing and additional information for garments constructed from compliant materials.
 This is required for selling garments for arc flash protection in the EU.

 For more information on EN 61482-1-2 please visit bsigroup.

-ISO 11611:2015 specifies minimum basic safety requirements and test methods for protective clothing including hoods, aprons, sleeves, and gaiters that are designed to protect the wearer’s body including head (hoods) and feet (gaiters) and that are to be worn during welding and allied processes with comparable risks.
+EN ISO 11611:2015 specifies minimum basic safety requirements and test methods for protective clothing including hoods, aprons, sleeves, and gaiters that are designed to protect the wearer’s body including head (hoods) and feet (gaiters) and that are to be worn during welding and allied processes with comparable risks.
 For the protection of the wearer’s head and feet, this International Standard is only applicable to hoods and gaiters.

 This International Standard does not cover requirements for feet, hand, face, and/or eye protectors.

 This type of protective clothing is intended to protect the wearer against spatter (small splashes of molten metal), short contact time with flame, radiant heat from an electric arc used for welding and allied processes, and minimizes the possibility of electrical shock by short-term, accidental contact with live electrical conductors at voltages up to approximately 100 V d. c. in normal conditions of welding.
 Sweat, soiling, or other contaminants can affect the level of protection provided against short-term accidental contact with live electric conductors at these voltages.